10th July 2019

 While the media focus has been on their use in cases of sexual harassment and bullying, non-disclosure agreements can be very valuable in a variety of legitimate business situations.

-Dermot Callinan, corporate and commercial specialist with Myers & Co Solicitors in Stoke-on-Trent explains how the use of a non-disclosure agreement provides essential protection of commercial information when commencing discussions about any sensitive business deal, such as a company acquisition or disposal, a joint venture or merger, or a licensing or outsourcing arrangement.
+Corporate and commercial specialists with Myers & Co Solicitors in Stoke-on-Trent explain how the use of a non-disclosure agreement provides essential protection of commercial information when commencing discussions about any sensitive business deal, such as a company acquisition or disposal, a joint venture or merger, or a licensing or outsourcing arrangement.

 At the start of negotiations, it will be necessary to determine how confidential information can be exchanged with a view to achieving an agreement.
 Often this information is confidential or commercially sensitive, and if it is incorrectly used or disseminated to an unknown third party it can have serious consequences.
 If you are the party providing the information it may undermine your commercial edge, and if you are the receiver of the information and it is incorrectly disseminated it may expose you to unnecessary litigation.